smartcontractkit/ccip/.changeset/soft-cars-vanish.md

 "ccip": patch
 ---

-#added Expands the CCIP revert reason script with more ABIs
+#internal Expands the CCIP revert reason script with more ABIs